nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. Open Statistics window by UI
-   1. Test case: Click on `files` menu on the top left corner of RealEstatePro.
+   1. Test case: Click on `File` menu on the top left corner of RealEstatePro.
 Under the drop-down list, click on `Stats`.<br>Expected: The Statistics window will pop up above the listings of clients on the Main window.
 The window will display a pie chart with data of buyers/sellers in regions based on their preference/properties (If there is no data in RealEstatePro, the pie chart will not be displayed.
 Labels of the Statistics window will still display).

 3. Open Statistics window by key